1on1pt/Pewlett-Hackard-Analysis/README.md

 ## Summary
 The Human Resources Department and the Leadership Team at Hewlett Packard will have work to do in order to minimize the impact of the impending "silver tsunami."
-* An analysis of retiring employees by title demonstrated that there is a total of **72,458** employees eligible for retirement.
+* An analysis of retiring employees by title demonstrated that there is a total of **72,458** employees eligible for retirement, and thus roles to be filled.
 These are employees with a birth date between January 1, 1952 and December 31, 1955.
 Here is an image of the last seven employees in this list:

 ![image](https://user-images.githubusercontent.com/94148420/152720742-45e05bb5-3949-4ed0-9afe-cf24d5c19860.png)